Lwazi-Masondo/alx-fe-capstone-project/README.md

 # RECIPE FINDER APP - PALATE PLANNER

 This Capstone project was developed as part of my Front-End Development program at ALX Africa.
-It’s a recipe finder application with a unique twist — users can search for recipes, view detailed instructions, and save their favorite recipes to plan for special occasions.
+It’s a recipe finder application with a unique twist, users can search for recipes, view detailed instructions, and save their favorite recipes to plan for special occasions.
 The app was built using React.js for the front-end, styled with a combination of Vanilla CSS and TailwindCSS, and is deployed on Vercel for hosting.

 ## Functions
 * Search Function - Helps users Find recipes using an ingrediant or name of a particular dish.